 'Good God Bonheur, it appears that the killer is one step ahead of us, and is studiously observing our movements and actions', I communicated.

 'Qui inspector, but the question that I am not certain, is someone assisting him in this calculated endeavour?'
 He asked.

 'Indeed, and there is a practical perspective we must apply at all times, when we deal with such delicate criminal minds'.

 'What do you mean?'

-'Logic Bonheur, we are aware of the killer's inclination to execute his cause, and Chevalier was the logical step to take to entertain us.
+'Logic my friend!
+We are aware of the killer's inclination to execute his cause, and Chevalier was the logical step to take to entertain us.
 He the dauntless and subdolous killer wants us to believe, he is an absolute madman, who cannot be more intelligent and eximious than us in nous.
-He is not a nescient'.
+He is not a nescient fool'.

 'But if that is true, then he has planned his next step to involve us?'

-'That is precisely what I am thinking of at this moment Bonheur!'
+'That is precisely what I am thinking of at this moment!'

 It was clear the haematocryal murderer did not want him any longer alive.
 There was little evidence to be retrieved from the killer, except a cutting torn out from a newspaper describing the visit of the archbishop tomorrow in Paris.